 EXPANDING AND ENGAGING

-Evolving in 2020, Basilica Hudson celebrated its 10-year anniversary with the expansion of BASILICA GREEN.
+In 2020, Basilica Hudson celebrated its 10-year anniversary with the expansion of BASILICA GREEN.
 Building on Basilica Hudson’s long-standing commitment to environmental advocacy and the City of Hudson’s waterfront, BASILICA GREEN joins cultural activism with ecological responsibility to regenerate the planet, all people and our economy through innovative projects and strategic partnerships that will support equitable and sustainable community development in the City of Hudson and the surrounding region.

 We are embarking on a Strategic Planning Process to guide the next decade.
 This transformation and growth will be informed by active listening, learning and engaging with a variety of local leaders, organizations and causes, to instigate cross-sector collaboration.
 Our aim is to play a role in the collective creation of a more inclusive, equitable and resilient City of Hudson, region and world.